'Smallville' actress called slave 'master' granted bail

 NEW YORK (WABC) --An actress best known for playing a young Superman's friend was granted bail Tuesday while fighting charges that she helped recruit female sex slaves into a cult-like group.

 A federal judge in Brooklyn agreed to release Allison Mack on $5 million bond and place her under home detention in California.
-She'll be living with her parents.
+She'll be living with her parents at their home in Los Alamitos as she awaits trial.

 The "Smallville" actress was charged with sex trafficking last Friday after federal prosecutors said she worked as a slave "master."